dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 List key engines, programming languages, or frameworks required for development.
 -->
 **For Digital**
-Unity Engine
+Unity Engine or Godot
-- C# Scripting
+- C# Scripting or gdscript
 -
 ---